dmit4git/full-plate/README.md

        * select previously created Prometheus data source for "Prometheus" option, and click "Import"
      * import "Node Exporter Full" dashboard
        * use https://grafana.com/grafana/dashboards/1860-node-exporter-full/ for dashboard URL

+[Setup](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/keycloak/) single-sign on of Grafana with Keycloak.

+In case you're using certificates signed by your private CA for TLS of Grafana,
+you need to make Grafana container use ca-certificates.crt updated with your private CA:
+* [install](https://ubuntu.com/server/docs/install-a-root-ca-certificate-in-the-trust-store) your private CA certificates in the trust store of your host OS
+  * this installation will update /etc/ssl/certs/ca-certificates.crt on your host OS
+* copy the updated ca-certificates.crt to prometheus/grafana/ca-certificates.crt

+Apparently Grafana takes roles from id token and Keycloak doesn't set roles on it.
+To make Keycloak set roles on id token, configure grafana client role mapper similar to how it's done for .Net Core in Keycloak section:
+ * set <ins>Token Claim Name</ins> to resource_access.grafana.roles
+ * keep <ins>Multivalued</ins> on
+ * among <ins>Add to ...</ins> toggles keep only <ins>Add to ID token</ins> on, set the rest off